Category Archives: travel blog

 India Gate & Rashtrapati Bhavan

-India Gate stands tall as a tribute to Indian soldiers who died during World War I. Nearby, the Rashtrapati Bhavan—home to the President of India—adds colonial charm to the cityscape.
-Together, they tell the story of a nation’s pride, sacrifice, and evolution.
+India Gate is monument to the Indian soldiers who died during World War I. The nearby Rashtrapati Bhavan, which is home to the President of India, lends hint of colonial charm to the cityscape.
+Together, they portray nation’s pride, sacrifice, and progress.

 Experiences You Shouldn’t Miss